 Halfway between Townsville and Cairns is the stunning Mission Beach.
 Four beach villages are linked together by 14 kilometers of golden sands.
 This coastline is a sunrise special, facing directly to the east and lined with palm trees need I say more.
 We woke up early and watched as the sun slowly rose over the ocean and finally breaking through some low cloud cover.
 Once the sunrise was in full swing, the palm trees shone along the coast.

 There are plenty of things to do in Cairns or in the surrounding towns like Mission Beach, which is only a short drive away.
+You can even go on a full-day snorkeling & scuba adventure to the Great Barrier Reef.
+I’ll link that tour below so you can check it out and it’s one of the most popular day-tours in Cairns, so definitely worth a look.

 White Water Rafting on Tully River

 The Tully River is one of Australia’s best rafting locations and makes the perfect full-day activity for adrenaline-seekers.
 Grade 3-4 level rapids test your skills as your journey through the rainforest.
 In between the fast-paced action you can take in the stunning scenery and enjoy the wildlife action on the banks of the river.
 Prepare to get wet and wild as this adventure is not for the faint-hearted.
 You can join the white water rafting on Tully River from Cairns or Mission beach as we did.
 It definitely goes down as one of the top things to do in Cairns and this definitely one of the most exciting tours I’ve ever done.
+I went ahead and linked the activity tour booking link below for you.

 Great Barrier Reef Pontoon Experience